-As with previous rebuilding plans for gray triggerfish (GMFMC 2013), direct impacts are not expected from modifying the rebuilding plan.
+As with previous rebuilding plans for gray triggerfish (GMFMC 2012), direct impacts are not expected from modifying the rebuilding plan.
 Rather, it is the indirect effects related to the selected alternatives in subsequent actions taken to meet the timeline of the adopted rebuilding plan that will determine the effects.
-However, as also noted in previous amendments (GMFMC 2013), given that most fishermen do not target gray triggerfish but rather, catch them alongside other reef fish species, the indirect adverse effects to the social environment are expected to be relatively minor.
-For those fishermen who do target gray triggerfish, negative impacts will be related to any reduced harvest from the new ACLs or ACTs that are selected under the status quo rebuilding plan to meet the objectives (Alternative 1, No Action).
-A shorter rebuilding period may involve greater adverse short-term impacts due to greater restrictions on fishing behavior to achieve required reductions in removals under the shorter timeframes.
-But, these restrictions may be eased and positive long-term impacts could be realized sooner.
+However, as also noted in previous amendments (GMFMC 2012), given that most fishermen do not target gray triggerfish but rather, catch them alongside other reef fish species, the indirect adverse effects to the social environment are expected to be relatively minor.
+For those fishermen who do target gray triggerfish, negative impacts would be related to any reduced harvest from the new ACLs or ACTs that are selected to meet the objectives of the rebuilding plan.
+A shorter rebuilding period may involve greater adverse short-term impacts due to greater restrictions on fishing behavior to achieve required reductions in removals.
+But, these restrictions may allow for positive long-term impacts to be realized sooner.
+In turn, a longer rebuilding period may involve fewer disruptions to fishing activity in the short term, but it will take longer for the long-term benefits of a rebuilt stock to be realized.

-A longer rebuilding period may involve fewer disruptions to fishing activity in the short term, but it will take longer for the long-term benefits of a rebuilt stock to be realized.
-Any impacts from Alternative 1, with no change to the existing rebuilding plan, would likely occur from continued overfishing.
+With no change to the existing rebuilding plan, any impacts from Alternative 1 would likely occur from allowing the stock to remain overfished.
 It is likely that there would continue to be overharvesting and subsequent accountability measures (AMs) to account for exceeding existing harvest thresholds.
-Overfishing is likely to continue and a new rebuilding plan would still be necessary.
-Therefore, impacts from Alternative 1 would be the continued short-term impacts from exceeding harvest thresholds with continued early closures and overage adjustments as AMs for the recreational sector and the long-term impact of a declining stock.
+Therefore, impacts from Alternative 1 would be the continued short-term impacts from exceeding harvest thresholds with continued early closures, overage adjustments as AMs for the recreational sector, and the long-term impacts of a declining stock.

 While Alternative 2 should rebuild the stock in the shortest period of time (6 years), it would effectively reduce the allowable harvest to zero.
-This is the most restrictive option and could incur the greatest adverse impacts to fishing activity in the short term for both sectors.
-Alternative 5 provides for the longest rebuilding timeframe (10 years), and could likely result in the fewest short-term impacts.
-However, the long-term benefits of a rebuilt stock would take the longest under this alternative.
-The rebuilding time frame of Preferred Alternative 4 (9 years) is expected to require three years longer to rebuild the stock than closing the harvest of gray triggerfish entirely (Alternative 2, 6 years), meaning that Preferred Alternative 4 should result in fewer short-term impacts than a complete closure (Alternative 2).
-Short-term adverse impacts from Preferred Alternative 4 would be greater than Alternative 5, but enable long-term benefits of a rebuilt stock to be realized sooner.
+This is the most restrictive option and would incur the greatest adverse impacts to fishing activity in the short term for both sectors.

+Alternative 5 provides for the longest rebuilding timeframe (10 years), and would likely result in the fewest short-term impacts.
+However, the stock may not make sufficient progress toward rebuilding, and the long-term benefits of a rebuilt stock would take the longest to be realized under this alternative.
+The rebuilding time frames of Alternative 3 (8 years) and Preferred Alternative 4 (9 years) are expected to require two and three years longer, respectively, to rebuild the stock than closing the harvest of gray triggerfish entirely (Alternative 2, 6 years).
+Thus, Alternative 3 and Preferred Alternative 4 should result in fewer short-term impacts than a complete closure (Alternative 2).
+Requiring one year less to rebuild the stock, Alternative 3 (8 years) would be expected to result in slightly greater short-term impacts than Preferred Alternative 4.
+Although the short-term adverse impacts from Preferred Alternative 4 would be greater than Alternative 5, the long-term benefits of a rebuilt stock would be realized sooner.
-4.1.5 Direct and Indirect Effects on the Administrative Environment